One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: Finiteness up to -equivariant diffeomorphism --- Proof of Theorem

 Here the first row is the surgery exact sequence: since the spaces we consider are products with an interval, this is in our case an exact sequence of groups.
-The group $L_{2n-1}(1)$ is trivial, and $L_{2n}(1)$ is cyclic of infinite order or order 2 (depending on $n$ is even or odd). $[\Sigma \P, G/O]$ (respectively $[\Sigma^2 \P, G/O]$) is the group of homotopy classes of maps from the suspension of $\P$ (respectively double suspension) to a certain space $G/O$.
+We use that $\P$ is simply connected (see beginning of Section \ref{51assumptions}).

 By a theorem of Novikov \cite[Theorem 2.18]{MM}, every element in the image of $L_{2n}(1)\to S(\P\times I,\partial)$ is of the form

 where $\#$ is connected sum, $\Sigma^{2n-1}$ is an exotic sphere, and $c\colon \Sigma^{2n-1}\to S^{2n-1}$ is a homeomorphism.
 Since the group of exotic spheres is finite in dimension at least 5, the image of $L_{2n}(1)$ in $S(\P\times I,\partial)$ is finite.